Loire: Prehistoric period

 Studies of the palaeo-geography of the region suggest that the palaeo-Loire flowed northward and joined the Seine, while the lower Loire found its source upstream of Orléans in the region of Gien, flowing westward along the present course.
 At a certain point during the long history of uplift in the Paris Basin, the lower, Atlantic Loire captured the "palaeo-Loire" or Loire séquanaise ("Seine Loire"), producing the present river.
 The former bed of the Loire séquanaise is occupied by the Loing.

-The Loire Valley has been inhabited since the Middle Palaeolithic period from 40–90 ka.
+The Loire Valley has been inhabited since the Middle Palaeolithic period from 40 to 90 ka.
 Neanderthal man used stone tools to fashion boats out of tree trunks and navigated the river.
 Modern man inhabited the Loire valley around 30 ka.
 By around 5000 to 4000 BC, they began clearing forests along the river edges and cultivating the lands and rearing livestock.
 They built megaliths to worship the dead, especially from around 3500 BC.
 The Gauls arrived in the valley between 1500 and 500 BC, and the Carnutes settled in Cenabum in what is now Orléans and built a bridge over the river.
 By 600 BC the Loire had already become a very important trading route between the Celts and the Greeks.
 A key transportation route, it served as one of the great "highways" of France for over 2000 years.
 The Phoenicians and Greeks had used pack horses to transport goods from Lyon to the Loire to get from the Mediterranean basin to the Atlantic coast.